dknight212/dknight212.github.io/_posts/2021-02-06-porting-from-wix-to-jekyll-how-to.md

 I use a short [Powershell](https://docs.microsoft.com/en-us/powershell/scripting/overview) script with [RoboCopy](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/robocopy) to copy posts from the final posts and assets folders in my Obsidian vault to the cloned Jekyll Now repository in a separate folder structure.
 Together with my latest toy, [Keypirinha](https://keypirinha.com/), I can copy the files in a few keystrokes.
 I'm sure if I were still using Linux, I'd have similar bash scripts for this (and committing/pushing changes).

-I can then use the Github desktop application to commit and push the changes.
-After a minute or so the changes have been processed and are live on the website.
+I can then use the GitHub desktop application to commit and push the changes.
+After a minute or so the changes have been processed and are live on the website.GitHub